 The first step was to choose the type of pocket.
 Which pocket would be the most useful and functional for me?

 I opted for two pockets on the sides.
-I found they suited my uses better.
-Moreover, the size was perfect for the embroidery I wanted to do.
+I felt they suited my needs better.
+Also, the size was perfect for the embroidery I wanted to do.

 My apron without pockets